AndyFCui/NaturalLanguageProcessing_Intro/README.md

 This is course of Northeastern University Lecture assignment.
 - Assignment 1: Sentiment Analysis on Movie Reviews
 - Assignment 2: Text Classification Project with TF-IDF Vectorization
-- Assignment 3(On working): Implementing Skipgram and CBOW Algorithms
+- Assignment 3: Implementing Skipgram and CBOW Algorithms

 # As1 Sentiment Analysis on Movie Reviews